mxr576/ddqg-composer-audit/README.md

 project is to bring attention about dependency quality problems on a project.
 For all these reasons, it deliberately comes with minimal opt-out options.

-### Silence warning about an unsupported package version
+### Silence warning about a deprecated- or unsupported package version in use

 > [!WARNING]
 > For Composer < 2.6.0 only.
 This feature will be removed when the minimum required Composer version gets bumped to >=2.6.0.